Running EFT-hedron with null constraints at loop level: Introduction

-The modification of null constraints implies that the effect of massless loops cannot be taken into account just by the proper choice of renormalization scale for the Wilson coefficients, as it was commonly assumed.
-Extra IR singularities in the forward limit were noticed to be problematic for the use of the same methods for constraining EFTs as for the tree-level amplitudes \cite{Bellazzini:2020cot,Bellazzini:2021oaj,Haring:2022sdp,Riembau:2022yse,Beadle:2024hqg}.
-From the point of view of the moment problem, IR singularities from massless loops correspond to the fact that some moments correspond to divergent sums and integrals.
+The modification of null constraints implies that the effect of massless loops cannot be taken into account just by the proper choice of renormalization scale for the Wilson coefficients.
+Extra IR singularities in the forward limit in four dimensions were noticed to be problematic for the use of the same methods for constraining EFTs as for the tree-level amplitudes at $t=0$\cite{Bellazzini:2020cot,Bellazzini:2021oaj,Riembau:2022yse,Beadle:2024hqg}.
+From the point of view of the moment problem, IR singularities from massless loops imply that some moments correspond to divergent sums and integrals.
 Only certain selected combinations of them are finite and well-defined.
-In addition, the presence of loops makes the relation between $g$-geometry and $a$-geometry non-linear, which makes $g$-geometry non-projective even if the full unitarity condition is not used.
-With the use of our modified null constraint, we present the deformation of the bounds on dimension-10 and dimension-12 operators and show their dependence on the Wilson coefficient of the dimension-8 operator.
-This effect is missing in the tree-level consideration which we found to be a valid approximation in the limit of weakly coupled EFT when dimension-8 operator is suppressed.
+In the weak coupling limit in four dimensions we found the two finite combinations of the first three null-constraints and show that they reproduce the same bounds as at the tree level.

 The paper is organized as follows. \begin{description}